-- Have patient return within 24 hours for first examination. - Have patient return for second examination within 3 days. - Have patient return for examination every few months.
+- Have patient return within 24 hours for first examination. - Have patient return for second examination within 3 days. - Examine frequently.
+Have patient return for examination every two to three months for signs of deterioration (such as cracks or breaks in the silicone outer surface).